chen7david/libi/README.md

 #### Watch Path
 <p>
 If a <code>watch-path</code> is not chosen, an import folder containing your watch folder(s) will automatically be created in the folder where you have pointed your home directory to.
-If a direcotry already exists with that name it will instead work from that directory.
+If a directory already exists with that name it will instead work from that directory.
 Note that it will not overide any folders or files that already exist.
 </p>